Melbourne man denied bail after allegedly extorting Shepparton accountant - Shepparton News

 Mr Gumbleton said his client had consistently denied his involvement in the incident from the beginning, saying he did not know who the two co-accused were at the time or what they were doing.

-He questioned the allegation of ties to outlaw motorcycle groups, saying these were based only on police intelligence with no other evidence to support.
+He questioned the allegation of ties to outlaw motorcycle groups, saying these were based only on police intelligence with no other evidence in support.

-Mr Gumbleton also urged Mr Mithen to take into account Mr Genc's history, which speaks of a "law-abiding citizen" with the only priors for violence around 15 years ago.
+Mr Gumbleton also urged Mr Mithen to take into account Mr Genc's history, which he said spoke of a "law-abiding citizen" with the only priors for violence about 15 years ago.

-Mr Gumbleton said conditions could be put in place to reduce his risk while on bail, including a surety of up to $400 000 and a curfew that would see him be home for at least 12 hours every day.
+Mr Gumbleton said conditions could be put in place to reduce the risk while Mr Genc was on bail, including a surety of up to $400 000 and a curfew that would see him be home for at least 12 hours every day.

-“You only refuse bail in these circumstances where the risk is so unacceptable and no conditions can be imposed to reduce that to a manageable level — there are conditions available which can make him an acceptable risk,” he said.
+“You only refuse bail in these circumstances where the risk is so unacceptable and no conditions can be imposed to reduce that to a manageable level — there are conditions available which can make him an acceptable risk,” Mr Gumbleton said.

 Mr Genc is expected to face court again on July 14.